LukeEcomod/flush-satta/README.md

 # flush-satta
-Computing inputs to FLUSH 3D soil model to study hydrology of drained peatland forest (Stenberg et al. 2018)
+Computing inputs to FLUSH 3D soil model to study hydrology of drained peatland forest.
+(Stenberg et al. 2018, Hydrology of Drained Peatland Forest: Numerical Experiment on the Role of Tree Stand Heterogeneity and Management, https://www.mdpi.com/1999-4907/9/10/645)

 The repository contains Python-codes, ini-files and input/output datafiles used to produce input data to FLUSH 3D soil model at Sattasuo drained peatland forest.